serenity-is/docs/framework/authorization.md

     }
 ```

-In the example above, the read, modify and lookup permissions for `User` entity is assigned as `Administration:Security`.
+In the example above, the read, modify, and lookup permissions for the `User` entity are assigned as "`Administration:Security`".

-If, for example we wanted to assign different permissions for creating, updating and deleting a user:
+If, for example, we wanted to assign different permissions for creating, updating, and deleting a user:

 ```cs
     [ReadPermission("Administration:User:Read")]